Prepare for FY1 Guide by Specialty

 • Familiarise yourself with dermatoscopic views of moles

-• Also familiarise yourself with the proper dermatological terminology used when describing skin lesions
+• Also, familiarise yourself with the proper dermatological terminology used when describing skin lesions

 What are some common tasks they may be asked to do?

-• Look and feel the skin lesion, take good but tailored dermatology history, come up with several differentials, investigations and management plan.
-You would run this past the consultant or registrar rather and wouldn’t have full responsibility
+• Look and feel the skin lesion, take a good but tailored dermatology history, come up with several differentials, investigations and management plan.
+You would run this past the consultant or registrar and wouldn’t have full responsibility

 What are your top tips on how to prepare?